oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

 This lab walks though the process of provisioning Oracle Spatial Studio (Spatial Studio) using the Oracle Cloud Marketplace.
 The Oracle Cloud Marketplace provides apps and services provided by Oracle and 3rd parties.
 Details are available [here](https://docs.oracle.com/en/cloud/marketplace/marketplace-cloud/index.html).

-Estimated Lab Time: 30 minutes
+Estimated Lab Time: xx minutes

 ### Objectives

 In this lab, you will:
-* Learn how to install Spatial Studio from the Oracle Cloud Marketplace
+* Learn how to deploy Spatial Studio to the Oracle Cloud from the Oracle Cloud Marketplace
-* Learn how to set Spatial Studio repository schema on initial launch

 ### Prerequisites